cyberaguiar/ine-challenges/web-application-penetration-testing/sql-injection/challenge-1.md

 - How to find SQL injection vulnerabilities manually
 - How to determine if a SQL injection is of type "blind" or "error based"
-- How to extract information from a database using sqlmap
+- How to extract information from a database using SQLMap

 ## Steps